adobe/commerce-integration-starter-kit/README.md

 ### Onboarding
 #### Configure the events registrations
 By default, the registrations' config file is set to create all the registrations for all entities.
-In case you don't need a registration, you can edit the `./onboarding/custom/registrations.json` file.
+If you don't need a registration, you can edit the `./onboarding/custom/registrations.json` file.
 In case you don't want to receive events from commerce remove `commerce` from the entity array, for backoffice updates remove `backoffice`. e.g: In the previous step of on-boarding (`Configure the project`) we commented the product-backoffice package.
 In this case, we have to remove `backoffice` from `product` entity:
 ```json